Sikorsky SH-60 Seahawk: Indian Navy

-In February 2011, India selected the S-70B over the NHIndustries NH90 for an acquisition of 16 multirole helicopters for the Indian Navy to replace its aging Westland Sea King fleet.
-India selected the Seahawk for procurement in November 2014.
-In June 2017, India's Ministry of Defence terminated the procurement program over a pricing issue.
-Then in August 2018, India's Defence Ministry approved the purchase of 24 MH-60R helicopters.
-In April 2019, the US Defense Security Cooperation Agency (DSCA) approved sale of 24 MH-60R anti-submarine helicopters to India for US$2.6 bn and notified Congress of the proposed sale.
+Thereafter, in August 2018, India's Defence Ministry approved the purchase of 24 multirole helicopters.
+As of November 2018, The Indian Express reported that India has sought the multirole MH-60R from the US and has sent a letter of request in that case.
+The procurement is expected to cost $2 billion.
+In April 2019, the US Defense Security Cooperation Agency (DSCA) approved the sale of 24 MH-60R anti-submarine helicopters through the FMS route to India for US$2.6 billion and notified Congress of the proposed sale.